msped/contactbook/README.md

 }
 ```
 - `"phonenumber_type"` values are `home` (Home), `mob` (Mobile) & `work` (Work).
-- `"phoneNumber"` format is UK only starting in +44..
+- `"phoneNumber"` works with mobile and landline numbers.

 `POST /api/contacts/email`
 - Creates a new email using the following body: